Sakizaya people: Gods and rituals

 The Sakizaya have several gods.
 A few examples include Malataw‧Otoki, the deity the spirit of the world, Olipong, the god that "drives away illnesses", and Talaman or Takonawan, the god of the poor.
 An individual's personal dito become the god of death once they have died.

 Rituals are practiced to appease the dito and often resemble closely rituals performed by other Austronesian peoples.
 The practice of these are dictated according to the seasons: spring or pasavaan, summer or ralod, fall or sadinsing, and winter or kasinawan.
 An example of these is the Palamal or the "Worship of the Fire God".

 According to a Japanese document, several rituals are associated with the main staples, millet or havay and dry rice or tipus.
 These included the "Millet Sowing Ritual", "Fishing Ritual", "Collecting Ritual", "Harvest Ritual", and "Storing Ritual", which are all based on the growth of the millet.

 Christianity

 Another religion practiced by some Sakizaya is Christianity.
 The religion first arrived in Formosa during the age of European colonization.
 Its formal arrival occurred in 1627, during the arrival of Georgius Candidius, the first ordained minister to set foot on the island.
 According to this missionary, the conversion of the natives was effective.
 The conversion was so successful that native clergymen soon became a necessity.
 This success, however, was short-lived since Christians faced persecution after the arrival of the Chinese.
 It was not until late in the 20th century that this religion began to achieve its resurgence.

-Currently, almost 70 percent of Taiwanese Aborigines practice Christianity, though the exact number of Sakizaya practicing this religion is uncertain.
+Currently, almost 70 percent of Taiwanese indigenous peoples practice Christianity, though the exact number of Sakizaya practicing this religion is uncertain.
 The religion has become effective in maintaining social unity, which has been held by traditional practices.